 Pasteurized milk is milk that has been heated to a certain temperature so that all the bad bacteria are killed.
 This makes it safe to drink.
 Some people like to buy pasteurized milk because they think it tastes better.

-Some people think that pasteurized milk is not as healthy as raw milk because it has been heated and some of the nutrients have been lost.
+Some people think pasteurized milk is not as healthy as raw milk because it has been heated, and some nutrients have been lost.
 However, pasteurized milk is still a good source of calcium and other nutrients.

 Watch Our How-To Video: